Liu-group/AutoSolvate/docs/tutorial.rst

 Now that you have the structures, make a directory for each example.
 We will start with the neutral molecule.

-Example 1: Napthalene in Water
+Example 1: Naphthalene in Water
 -------------------------------------------

 Step 1: Solvate system